Schedule of Events

 All pacers are required to register for the 6, Pacer or 24 hour challenges, in return they will receive a finishers medal, a goody bag and a result.

 This event will be set up so that having a crew won't be necessary however if runners wish to have a crew/supporters then of course they can.
-However crew/supporters aren't allowed to hang out in the aid station/base camp area simply as there won't be the space.
+However crew/supporters are not allowed to hang out in the aid station/base camp area simply as there won't be the space.
 This is for runners and race event people only.
 Crewing will only be allowed in the green zone.

 1. Runners are responsible for the actions of their crew and pacer.

 2. Crews are not allowed in the aid station/base camp area

 3. No Littering.
 All litter must be taken away with you.
 We operate on a leave no trace basis and we expect any crews to follow this concept.

 4. All animals must be leashed at all times.
 If at all possible do not bring them to the site.

 We'll have an assortment of sweet and savory snacks constantly available.
 Including but not limited to crisps, cookies, nuts, crackers etc. We'll have water, squash and coke.
 During the night we'll also have available tea, coffee, hot chocolate, pot noodles, soup and porridge.
 We'll have sandwiches and toast available (which will be made on request as 8 hour old sandwiches one of my pet hates!) too.